25-Year-Old Defenseman – Free Agent

 Philip Larsen Contract Information:

-Larsen signed a one-year contract with HC Yugra of the KHL in May of 2014.
+Signed a one-year contract with Jokerit of the KHL in May 2015.

 Larsen has signed a one-year contract with HC Yugra of the KHL, the Edmonton Journal reports.